catamphetamine/social-components/README.md

 * `minFitFactor: number?` — Provides some flexibility on `maxLength`.
 Sets the lower limit of text trimming length at `minFitFactor * maxLength`: if text length surpasses `maxFitFactor * maxLength` limit, then it can be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength`.
 Is `1` by default, meaning "no effect".
 * `minFitFactor: number?` — Provides some flexibility on `maxLength`.
 Sets the upper limit of text trimming length at `maxFitFactor * maxLength`: if text length surpasses `maxFitFactor * maxLength` limit, then it can be trimmed anywhere between `minFitFactor * maxLength` and `maxFitFactor * maxLength`.
 Is `1` by default, meaning "no effect".
-* `newLineCharacterLength: number?` — Can be set to specify custom character length for a "new line" (`\n`) character.
-It could be used to "tax" multi-line texts when trimming.
-Is `0` by default.
+* `getCharactersCountPenaltyForLineBreak?: ({ textBefore: string }) => number` — Returns characters count equivalent for a "line break" (`\n`) character.
+The idea is to "tax" multi-line texts when trimming by characters count.
+By default, having `\n` characters in text is not penalized in any way and those characters aren't counted.
 * `trimPoint: string?` — Preferrable trim point.
 Can be `undefined` (default), `"sentence-end"`, `"sentence-or-word-end"`.Preferrable trim point.
 By default it starts with seeing if it can trim at `"sentence-end"`, then tries to trim at `"sentence-or-word-end"`, and then just trims at any point.
 * `trimMarkEndOfLine: string?` — "Trim mark" when trimming at the end of a line.
 Is "" (no trim mark) by default.
 * `trimMarkEndOfSentence: string?` — "Trim mark" when trimming at the end of a sentence.
 Is "" (no trim mark) by default.